+Said no-one, EVER.
 Despite this, the majority of us are in some way guilty of relying on some external pacifier to numb our emotions.
-When we find ourselves experiencing a particularly uncomfortable emotion – it could be feelings of inadequacy, anger, anxiety or heartbreak – we have a tendency to reach for the nearest distraction.
+When we find ourselves experiencing a particularly uncomfortable emotion.
+It could be feelings of inadequacy, anger, anxiety or heartbreak; we have a tendency to reach for the nearest distraction.

 For the majority of us, these distractions can come in the form of mindless eating, heavy drinking, television, sex or even drugs.
 We ply ourselves with any number of these things, in the hope that it’ll be enough to take the edge off of our feelings.
 We become comfortably numb.

 However, the biggest problem with handling our emotions in this way is that it just isn’t possible to numb only one emotion.
 We can’t pick and choose.
 When we set out to sedate ourselves against one thing, we unintentionally succeed in sedating ourselves against all of them.
 We lose the bad, but we also lose the good.

 What Are You Running From?

 Feelings of guilt, shame, inadequacy, fear… what are you trying to run from?

 There is no doubt that from time to time we all experience and go through emotions we’d much rather see the back of.
 That is a part of our earthly experience.
 However, what you have to remember is this; when you anesthetize yourself to one emotion, you’re actually robbing yourself of the wonderful emotion and excitement you could be experiencing in all other areas of your life.

 Try to turn the lights off in one area and you’ll find yourself in complete darkness.